nice-devone/nice-cxone-mobile-sdk-ios/README.md

 - Expertise in developing in Swift
 - An iPhone or iPad to test push notifications or features related with real device

-The following are optional:
-- A third-party UI development package, such as MessageKit.
-This can save you time, but it could be limiting.
-Full documentation for MessageKit is available at [messagekit.github.io](https://messagekit.github.io/).

-    > Important: NICE CXone doesn't own MessageKit or any other UI development package.
-Problems with using it are outside of NICE CXone control and support.
+## Requirements

+- iOS 14.0+
+- Swift 5+

 ## SDK Integration
-The sample codes come from a sample app that you can get from [CXone Mobile SDK sample application](https://github.com/nice-devone/nice-cxone-mobile-sdk-ios/tree/main/sample).
+The sample codes come from a sample app that you can get from [CXone Mobile SDK sample application](https://github.com/nice-devone/nice-cxone-mobile-sample-ios) or [UI Module](https://github.com/nice-devone/nice-cxone-mobile-ui-ios).

 > Important: Complete each of these tasks in given order.

 ### Import SDK Package to Xcode

 1. Open Xcode.
-2. Create a new project.
-3. Goto **File** and click **Add Packages**.
+2. Navigate to `File > Swift Packages > Add Package Dependency...`
-4. Enter the SDK repository URL, *https://github.com/nice-devone/nice-cxone-mobile-sdk-ios*, in the search bar.
+3. Enter the SDK repository URL https://github.com/nice-devone/nice-cxone-mobile-sdk-ios in the search bar.
-5. Select a **Dependency Rule** and specify where you want to save the project.
+4. Select a **Dependency Rule** and specify where you want to save the project.
 Select your new Xcode project in  **Add to Project**.
-6. Finish package import process with click on **Add Package**.
+5. Finish package import process with click on **Add Package**.

 ### Configure OAuth
 If you're using OAuth to authenticate your app users, use the steps below.
 Otherwise, skip this section.
 This must occur just before the  `connect()` method in your application.

 CXone Mobile SDK supports OAuth 2.0.
 You can access OAuth 2.0 APIs using a bearer token.
 A bearer token is a single string sent in an HTTP Authorization header to act as the authentication of the API request.
 The string can be any length.

 > Important: The code examples in this section use Login with Amazon.
 Your implementation will look different, depending on your OAuth provider.
 1. Configure your chat channel for use with OAuth in  CXone.